Snowbirds: How to plan your sunny winter escape

 RVs are popular with BC snowbirds and one of the more affordable ways to travel is by staying in RV resorts.
 You can rent an RV pad with a view, and you’ll often find they come with swimming pools, recreational facilities and social events.
 Some quick tips on RV resort living:

-Before you hit the road, review your BCAA Membership plan to make sure you’ve got RV coverage added and the right towing distance in case of a breakdown.
-You may want to consider upgrading to a BCAA Premier Membership (with RV coverage added), which provides up to 320 kilometres of towing distance in Canada and the US.
+Before you hit the road, review your BCAA Membership plan to make sure you’ve got RV coverage added and the right towing distance for your needs in case of a breakdown.
+Consider upgrading to a BCAA Premier Membership (with RV coverage added), which provides up to 320 kilometres of free towing distance in Canada and the US.
 We also recommend prepping your RV for your road trip.
-Another important thing to check off the list before you head south: insurance.
-BCAA RV Insurance offers broad protection and flexible coverage, plus BCAA Members can save 10%**.

 Now you’re nearly ready to hit the road.
 Here are a few more important steps before you hit the road or hop on a plane.